mdulin2/SpokaneCTF/Potential_Challenges.md

 Challenges:
 Attack/Defense:
--	C-like issues:
-	- Printf() vulnerability
-	- Done, but needs the server, connection and things put onto it.

 - Access Control:
 	- Admin page is available
 	- Adding a user does not need authentication from admin.